How AI transforms business processes - automation, self-learning, and key technologies for 2025

 What is adapting business processes to AI?

-Adapting business processes for AI is not about deploying yet another automation tool — it is a complete transformation of how processes work within a company.
+Adapting business processes to AI is not about introducing a new automation tool; it is a complete transformation of how processes work in the company.

 When we talk about traditional automation, we mean processes that run according to a predefined script — often simply replacing people with machines.
 For example, using bots to sort data or automatically generating reports from a template.